jennguyen1/nhuyhoa/_posts/2016-03-28-Linux-Basics.md

 * `w` write
 * `e` executable

-When listed via `ls`, the file access options from left to right are for owner, group, then all.
+When listed via `ls`, the file access options from left to right are for owner, group, all.

 {% highlight r %}